Athena Auto Protection

 "With automotive labor costs up 34% since 2019 and average unplanned repairs exceeding $1,200, the 'complete gap' period after 60,000 miles represents the highest financial risk for modern vehicle owners."

-The Problem: Most major mechanical failures occur between 50,000-120,000 miles—exactly when factory warranty has expired but the vehicle still has significant value and many years of useful life remaining.
+The Problem: According to AAA data, 68% of vehicle owners face repair costs over $2,000 after factory coverage ends.
+Most major mechanical failures cluster between 60,000 and 80,000 miles—exactly when factory warranty has expired but the vehicle still has significant value and many years of useful life remaining.

 What is an Extended Warranty?